xanderlent/intel-npu-highlevel-rpms/README.md

 The goal of this repository is to provide Fedora packages for software that runs on the Intel NPU at a higher level than the driver.
 You can find binary packages built from this repository in [my xanderlent/intel-npu-highlevel Copr](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-npu-highlevel/).
 Hopefully, with effort and care, these packages will eventually find their way upstream, into Fedora proper.

-Right now, all of these packages are originally for Python, so they were generated with the [`pyp2spec`](https://github.com/befeleme/pyp2spec) tool.
+Right now, most of these packages are originally for Python, so they were generated with the [`pyp2spec`](https://github.com/befeleme/pyp2spec) tool.
 I'm not completely sure how to use it, so I might be missing some steps, but it definitely does not seem as automated as I would like in terms of converting Python packages to RPMs...
+On the other hand, [rust2rpm](https://pagure.io/fedora-rust/rust2rpm) was a breeze to use.

 ## A note on system requirements